+Buffering allows you to save writes and when there’s been enough, then they all get written to the stream destination at once.
+One example that comes to mind is not really accurate but I’ll explain it anyway and then explain why it’s not a good example.
+Sometimes coming up with something that’s not quite right is a great way to understand a topic as long as you know why.
 Let’s say you want to organize a camping trip but the expenses are too much for you to consider going alone.
 So you start asking friends and people you know if anybody is interested to go with you.
-You tell them that unless you get enough people, the trip will be cancelled.
+You tell them that unless you get enough people, the trip will be canceled.
 If you get enough people, then the costs are divided and the trip becomes affordable.
 This is a good example of buffering because you and your friends are delayed for a bit but eventually go on the trip that would have been too expensive for anybody to afford alone.

 The same thing can happen in a stream.
-If you write data to an unbuffered stream, then it goes to the destination right away.
+If you write data to an unbuffered stream, then it goes to the destination right away even if that can slow things down in the long run.
 If you try to speed up the whole application by buffering the stream, then you do get benefits until the power fails one day.
 If the computer loses power while data is sitting in a buffer, then it’s gone.
 Had it instead reached the destination, then it might be safe.
 It depends on the destination.